Jinsei Shinzaki: World Wrestling Federation (1994–1996)

 In November 1994, Shinzaki traveled to the United States to wrestle for the World Wrestling Federation (WWF).
-He wrestled as Hakushi (白紙, "White One"), a derivation of his Michinoku Pro Wrestling persona.
+He wrestled as Hakushi (白使, "White Angel"), a derivation of his Michinoku Pro Wrestling persona.
 This new character resembled Jinsei Shinzaki, but he was characterized by sporting Buddhist shakyo written all over his skin, in a reference to Japanese folk character Hoichi the Earless.
 He was also accompanied by a facepaint-wearing cultist named Shinja.
 Initially a heel, his first few matches were highlighted by victories over jobbers which included future star Matt Hardy and midcarders like Aldo Montoya, and 1-2-3 Kid.
 Hakushi brought the wrestling style of lucharesu to the company, utilizing many aerial maneuvers, and stood out for using many of them to finish his matches as opposed to a single, established finishing move.